 Start a Contest for Customer-Created Content

-These campaigns often need people to use specific hashtags, tag their brand, or send their entries through special platforms.
-Many successful holiday contests for customer-created content give themed challenges.
-Examples include “best decorated Christmas tree” or “most creative gift wrapping” using your products.
+These holiday campaigns usually ask people to use branded hashtags, tag their accounts, or submit entries through simple platforms.
+Fun challenges include “best decorated Christmas tree” or “most creative gift wrapping” with your products.

-UGC contests spark impressive engagement by leveraging people’s natural urge to make and share content, especially during gift shopping.
-Studies show that accounts running Instagram contests grow followers 70% faster than those that don’t.
+UGC contests boost engagement during Christmas shopping, tapping into people’s urge to share.
+Brands running Instagram contests grow followers 70% faster than those without.

-Furthermore, 84% of consumers trust online reviews as much as personal recommendations from friends, making authentic customer content particularly valuable during the decision-heavy holiday season.
-Also, UGC contests offer a steady flow of genuine marketing materials, content that real customers create, which shows your products in use.
+About 84% of buyers trust online reviews like personal recommendations, making customer content valuable during the holiday season.
+UGC contests also generate steady content that shows products in real use, building loyalty.

 You can even use RecurPost Social Media Campaign Templates to create your social media content.